 You need to start with a meticulous plan for carrying out user acceptance testing.
 Create a testing checklist to cover all the aspects that need to be covered in the process.
 At this stage, you also need to set priority areas of the app that need more focus.
 Apart from that, you need to fix responsibilities and roles for the internal people who will be responsible for carrying out testing.

 To have a better command of the testing output and to get expected results it is better to figure out the user interactions with your product in different scenarios.
 This can easily be done by designing some relevant test cases across different scenarios.
 This will give you a better footing in terms of dealing with the testing output.
 At this stage, you also need to make some templates ready for recording test results.

 - Test Execution

-As soon as the test cases are finalised the testing team will complete all pending tasks and fulfill other testing requirements to proceed further.
-Mostly testing is carried out in a conference setting with the presence of designated users, project manager, quality assurance specialists and developers.
+As soon as the test cases are finalized the testing team will complete all pending tasks and fulfill other testing requirements to proceed further.
+Mostly testing is carried out in a conference setting with the presence of designated users, project managers, quality assurance specialists, and developers.
 The entire team works together to proceed with the test tasks slowly covering the entire app.
-The team manager documents and records the findings and feedback of the end users.
+The team manager documents and records the findings and feedback of the end-users.

 - Incorporating Testing Feedback

-Once testing is done and the feedback gathering is completed the developer team along with the quality assurance team evaluate the feedback and prioritise them on the basis of urgency and severity.
+Once testing is done and the feedback gathering is completed the developer team along with the quality assurance team evaluate the feedback and prioritize them on the basis of urgency and severity.
 They also list feedback that needs more clarification.
-Lastly they drop certain feedback that no longer needs to be acted upon.
-In this respect it is advisable to maintain the entire cycle of testing, feedback and build team response concise and precise.
+Lastly, they drop certain feedback that no longer needs to be acted upon.
+In this respect, it is advisable to maintain the entire cycle of testing, feedback, and build team response concise and precise.